slreynolds/decentralize-your-internet/detail_guides/0-hardware-preparations.md

+# Step 0 - Hardware and Preparations

+- get the target machine: e.g. Dell Latitude E6230
+- charger for said notebook
+- admin machine from where you work normally
+- a USB Stick (8GB or more)
+- a mouse for setup (optional)

-# Step 2.1 - Set up your admin machine
+## Set up your admin machine

-## Install git
+### Install git

 - download git for windows: https://git-scm.com/download/win
 - run the installer